Teajey/rsvp/README.md

 It's easy for me to lose track of what I've written to [`http.ResponseWriter`](https://pkg.go.dev/net/http#ResponseWriter).
 Occasionally receiving the old `http: multiple response.WriteHeader calls`

-With this library I just return a value, and I can only ever do it once, to execute an HTTP response write.
+With this library I just return a value, which I can only ever do once, to execute an HTTP response write.
 Why write responses with a weird mutable reference from goodness knows where?
 YEUCH!

 Having to remember to return separately from resolving the response? \*wretch*